 Lawrence University senior Amy Garbowicz was honored with a “Best Paper Award” for her presentation at the recent 49th annual Institute on Lake Superior Geology in Iron Mountain, Mich.

 A geology major from Three Lakes, Garbowicz was one of more than 20 student presenters, most of whom were graduate students from major research institutions, to deliver a technical paper at the Institute’s annual meeting.
 She was one of three students cited with a “best paper” award, which included a monetary prize of $150.

 Garbowicz delivered a talk on her research on mineralized slip striae on ancient fault surfaces in rocks related to the one billion year-old Mid-continent Rift, a geological system similar to the East African Rift.
 She has been investigating the reasons why this rift stopped from splitting North America in two.
 Her research in northern Wisconsin provides new insights into the causes of copper mineralization in the Keweenaw Peninsula, which is part of the Mid-continent Rift.

 The Institute on Lake Superior Geology is a non-profit professional society that convenes once each year in either the United States or Canada, providing a forum for the exchange of geological ideas and scientific data and promoting better understanding of the Precambrian geology of the Lake Superior region.

 Lawrence University, "Lawrence Geology Major Cited for Presentation at Institute Annual Meeting" (2003).
 Press Releases.
-Paper 235.
+235.